-Internal walls between rooms in your home could be built in block work or from drylined aluminium framing.
-Block work walls are finished in plasterboard dry lining.
+Internal walls between rooms in your home could be built in block work or from metal stud frames.
+Block work walls can be finished in plaster or plasterboard dry lining.
+Timber framed walls are finished in plasterboard

 Wall fixings

 Before attempting to fix heavy items to walls, it is important to find out how they are built.